jaantollander/masters-thesis/content/30_monitoring.md

 We described how client-server applications work in Section \ref{client-server-application}.
 We built the monitoring system as a client-server application, consisting of a Monitoring client, an Ingest server, and a Time series database, illustrated in Figure \ref{fig:monitoring-system}.
 The statistics we collect from Jobstats form multiple time series.
-We explain how we store time series data in *time series database* in Subsection \ref{storing-time-series-data}.
+We explain how we store time series data in the *time series database* in Subsection \ref{storing-time-series-data}.
 In Subsection \ref{monitoring-client}, we explain how a *monitoring client* collects the usage statistics from Lustre Jobstats on each Lustre server and sends them to the *ingest server*.
 Due to various issues, we had to modify the monitoring client during the thesis.
 These changes affected the analysis and required significant changes in the analysis code and methods.